rust-lang/book/second-edition/nostarch/chapter06.md

 it.
 We’ve used a struct to bundle the `kind` and `address` values together, so now the variant is associated with the value.

-We can represent the same concept in a more concise way using just an enum rather than an enum as part of a struct by putting data directly into each enum variant.
+We can represent the same concept in a more concise way using just an enum, rather than an enum inside a struct, by putting data directly into each enum variant.
 This new definition of the `IpAddr` enum says that both `V4` and `V6` variants will have associated `String` values: